IntelSoftware/SYCL_101/03_Modern/10_STL_concurrent_algorithms.rst

 parallel_policy
 ================

-For parallel_policy, we will use the :code:`std::find` algorithm.
+We will use the :code:`std::find` algorithm to demonstrated the parallel execution policy:

 .. code-block:: cpp